demigecko/CarND-Advanced-Lane-Lines/README.md

 #### 1. [Criteria] Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-The most of time I spend is to find the roubust lane detetion by cv2, and I didn't use any Sobel or gradient detetion.
-Purely I did it based on white and yellow color and properly substrct the backgound when it is needed.
+The most of time I spent is to find the roubust lane detetion by cv2, and I didn't use any Sobel or gradient detetion.
+Solely I did it based on colors of White and Yellow and properly substrct the backgound when it is needed (not used in the video).
 As the hardware engiener I beleive this part of calcuation can be implmented in the camera, a specialized camera for this purpose.

 Here is the point I can imporve.

 1. to save the `objpoints` and  `imgpoints` by pickel, and recall them when I need.
 It would save some processing time.
-3. to write the pipeplie in `class`, I think this is the technique I should develop sooner or later
+3. to write the pipeplie in `class`, it is the technique I should develop sooner or later.
-4. I recoreded some videos by HERO, I would like to try the roubustness of my
+4. I recoreded some videos by HERO, I would like to try the roubustness of my pipeline.